gregology/gregology.github.io/_posts/2010-04-16-i-can-email-blog.md

 categories:
   - Uncategorized
 ---
 This is a test to see if I have setup the postie plugin correctly.
 If so I will be able to post via email.
-I won&#8217;t let anyone know what the email address for automatic posting is because that could be dangerous :)
+I won't let anyone know what the email address for automatic posting is because that could be dangerous :)